tsnl/snail-scheme/doc/gc-design.md

 > when operating on common data-structures, and ensures that each VM
 > instance executes in a single-threaded environment (concurrency, not
 > parallelism).
 There is a similar philosophy behind Python's GIL.

+> UPDATE: stop-the-world GC means that all frontends are marked simultaneously <br/>
+> => need to support page-map to look up which front-end a page is mapped to

 Future improvements:
 - escape analysis to move short-lived heap allocations onto the stack